ramadhanrezza/system-design-notes/README.md

 # System Design Notes

-A collection of practical system design and software architecture notes based on real enterprise engineering experience.
+Practical system design and software architecture notes for modern backend engineers.

+Unlike interview-focused repositories, this handbook emphasizes real-world engineering decisions, production architectures, trade-offs, and implementation considerations.

+---

 ## Topics

+- Multi-Tenant SaaS
 - Authentication
-- Authorization
-- Multi-Tenant SaaS
 - API Design
 - Database Design
-- Docker
+- Caching
 - Event-Driven Architecture
+- Docker & Deployment
-- Caching
+- Scalability
-- Scaling
+- Distributed Systems
 - Security

+---

+## Philosophy

+Every article answers four questions:

+1. What problem does this solve?
+2. How does it work?
+3. What are the trade-offs?
+4. When should you use it?

+The goal is to explain why architectural decisions are made, not just what technologies exist.

+---

+## Repository Structure

+fundamentals/
+architecture/
+authentication/
+database/
+caching/
+api/
+saas/
+deployment/
+security/
+case-studies/

+---

+## Reading Order

+1. Fundamentals
+2. Database Design
+3. API Design
+4. Authentication
+5. Multi-Tenant SaaS
+6. Caching
-- AI Architecture
+7. Event-Driven Architecture
+8. Deployment
+9. Distributed Systems
+10. Case Studies

+---

-## Goal
+## License

-This repository documents practical engineering knowledge with architecture diagrams, trade-off analysis, and real-world examples rather than purely academic theory.
+MIT